CodeReclaimers/neat-python/docs/config_file.rst

     The default :term:`enabled` status of newly created connections.
 Valid values are ``True`` and ``False``.

 .. note::
-   "Newly created connections" include ones in newly-created genomes, if those have initial connections.
+  "Newly created connections" include ones in newly-created genomes, if those have initial connections (from the setting of the :ref:`initial_connection <initial-connection-config-label>` variable).

 * *enabled_mutate_rate*
     The probability that mutation will replace (50/50 chance of ``True`` or ``False``) the enabled status of a connection.